-While cooking was the leading reported cause of nonconfined multifamily fires, as it also was for multifamily fires overall (71 percent), it only accounted for 14 percent of all nonconfined multifamily fires.
-Generally, there were no dominating causes of nonconfined multifamily fires.
-Instead, there was a group of four causes, each accounting for 10 to 14 percent, that accounted for 46 percent of the fires.
-These leading reported causes were cooking (14 percent); other unintentional, careless actions (12 percent); open flames, such as candles or matches (10 percent); and electrical malfunctions (10 percent) (Figure 4).
+While cooking was the leading reported cause of nonconfined multifamily fires, as it also was for multifamily fires overall (72 percent), it only accounted for 17 percent of all nonconfined multifamily fires (Figure 4).
+The next leading reported causes were other unintentional, careless actions (11 percent); open flames, such as candles or matches (10 percent); appliances (9 percent); electrical malfunctions (9 percent); and intentional actions (9 percent).
+These five causes accounted for 47 percent of the fires.14

 Figure 4.
-Causes of Nonconfined Multifamily Residential Building Fires (2010-2012)
+Causes of Nonconfined Multifamily Residential Building Fires (2011-2013)

-Notes: 1.
 Causes are listed in order of the U.S. Fire Administration (USFA) Structure Fire Cause Hierarchy for ease of comparison of fire causes across different aspects of the fire problem.
 Fires are assigned to one of 16 cause groupings using a hierarchy of definitions, approximately as shown in the chart above.
 A fire is included in the highest category into which it fits.
 If it does not fit the top category, then the second one is considered, and if not that one, the third and so on.
 For example, if the fire is judged to be intentionally set and a match was used to ignite it, it is classified as intentional and not open flame because intentional is higher in the hierarchy.

-2. Totals do not add up to 100 percent due to rounding.
+Totals do not add up to 100 percent due to rounding.